But those poor people in Cozumel are just going to get hammered.

 More on New Orleans, by the way, when we come back.

-Mary Landrew now continue.
+Mary Landrew now continues.

 You know what she's upset about now?

-This was started by school bus Nagan.
+This was started by School Bus Nagan.

-School bus Nagan actually said, I don't know how I'm going to keep this city from being overrun with the Mexicans.
+School Bus Nagan actually said, I don't know how I'm going to keep this city from being overrun with the Mexicans.

 Do you hear that?